georgexyz19/inkscapetutorial.org/content/posts/extension11_transforms.md

 [link](https://personal.math.ubc.ca/~cass/graphics/manual/) to the book webpage.
 The pdfs of the book chapters are available on the webpage.

 The book *Introduction To Computer Graphics* by James Foley and others has a Chapter Geometrical Transformations.
-The transform equations in this book are in the same format as on this page.
+The transform equations in the book are in the same format as on this web page.